Construction ERP Software: Best Systems For Residential, Commercial & Infrastructure

 Brook & Ripples struggled with project, cost, and resource management due to manual processes.
 Siloed data and limited visibility hindered budget control, productivity tracking, and workflow efficiency.

-By adopting ERP, the company reduced project overruns, improved resource planning, and increased productivity, transforming a fragmented operation into a streamlined, data-driven business.
+The company reduced project overruns, improved resource planning, and increased productivity, transforming a fragmented operation into a streamlined, data-driven business.

 2. Barratt Developments HomeBuilders